wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 # https://github.com/chainpoint/chainpoint-gateway/wiki/Gateway-HTTP-API

+<a name="verifyemail"></a>

-## Email validation
+## Verify Email

-   * TODO: Send email (anonymously?) https://mailsac.com/docs/api
+In this program is code to validate email addresses.

+PROTIP: Email validation is by API calls, so can be invoked immediately by JavaScript when someone types in an email on a form.

-TODO: There are <a target="_blank" href="https://rapidapi.com/collection/email-validation-verification-api">several <strong>email validator</strong> API services available</a>.
-They all check for fake DNS as well as use regex functions to check email addresses for the right length and accepted characters.
-For example it will mark as valid an email like ‘john@gmail.com’ but it will recognize as a fake not existing domain.
+There are <a target="_blank" href="https://rapidapi.com/collection/email-validation-verification-api">several <strong>email validator</strong> API services available</a>.
+They all check for fake <strong>DNS domains</strong> as well as use regex functions to check whether email addresses have accepted characters, the right length, etc.

-* https://www.zerobounce.net/email-validation-pricing is free up to 100 emails per month.

 * https://mailboxlayer.com/product offers 30 API Requests/minute free.
 CAUTION: the API ACCESS KEY is part of the URL, which is unsafe:

    <pre>https://apilayer.net/api/check?access_key = YOUR_ACCESS_KEY & email = support@apilayer.com
    </pre>

+* https://www.zerobounce.net/email-validation-pricing is free up to 100 emails per month.

-* Hunter.io offers a free monthly plan of 50 email verifications and domain searches.
+* Hunter.io offers a free monthly plan of 50 email verifications with domain searches.

 * Twilio’s SendGrid service has no free level.
 * https://trumail.io/ has no free level:

    <pre>{